top of page

 Of course, national and state averages don’t give you or your customers an exact answer for how much their individual system will cost, or whether going solar is worth it for them in the long run.
 And that's exactly what they want to know!

-To satisfy them with a clear and trustworthy estimate how how much solar panels save, take these factors into account in your solar proposals.
+Take these factors into account in your solar proposals to satisfy them with a clear and trustworthy estimate of how much solar panels save.
 They are paramount for accurately estimating solar panel savings from electricity bills.

 Local Average Solar Energy Prices

-Both grid and solar energy prices affect how much your customers will save.
+Both grid and solar energy prices affect how much solar panels will save your customers.
 Some areas have cheaper grid electricity, while some utilities in other locations charge twice as much.

 Grid power and solar energy costs vary not only by state but also within each state.
 So double-check utility rates in your customer’s particular jurisdiction before estimating their solar energy savings.